Frequently Asked Questions

 - Can I get to Wheaton via public transportation?

 Yes!
 Even though our local bus system operates on a modified summer schedule, you can still utilize public transportation.
-Read this Guide to help you make your travel plans.
+We will post a public transportation guide in May.

 For the June program, you only need a change of clothes and toiletries.
 Click here for a quick packing checklist.

 An AC (Area Coordinator) is a professional staff member responsible for the management of campus residence halls.
+You will meet them in June.
 RAs (Resident Advisor) and Preceptors are trained student staff to assist students in campus living and academic life, respectively.
+You will be assigned your RA & Preceptor before your arrive in August.
+During CORE June, you will meet CORE Leaders which serve is both the RA & Preceptor capacity during CORE June.

 - If I have a question about my classes, who can I speak to?